ministryofjustice/moj-frontend/docs/components/search/_how-to-use.md

 #### Adding multiple search components to a page

-If you can add the search component to a page more than once you'll need to add an accessible name.
+If you can add the search component to a page more than once you'll need to add a unique accessible name using either `aria-label` or `aria-label-by`.
 This is because each instance of the component creates a search landmark.

 You can read more about [creating accessible landmarks on the Mozilla Developer site].